BaldPulse/classMaterials/README.md

 ### Installation Steps

 TODO: Describe the installation process (making sure you give complete instructions to get your project going from scratch).
 Instructions need to be such that a user can just copy/paste the commands to get things set up and running.
+Note that with the use of GitHub Actions, these instructions can eventually be fully automated (e.g. with [act](https://github.com/nektos/act), you can run GitHub Actions locally).

 ## Functionality